-The 2-hour NRCME exam consists of 120 questions, where 20 questions are pilot questions which are not graded, and the candidate will not know which test questions are the pilot questions and which questions are the actual test questions.
+The 2-hour NRCME exam consists of 120 questions, where 20 questions are pilot questions that are not graded, and the candidate will not know which test questions are the pilot questions and which questions are the actual test questions.
 Of the remaining 100 questions, 60-70% are from the outline specified by the NRCME and must be followed by all training courses.
-The remaining 30-40% are clinical questions that test the user's general medical knowledge as well as testing the user's understanding of the unique role of the medical examiner in contrast to the role of treatment providers.
+The remaining 30-40% are clinical questions that test the user's general medical knowledge, as well as testing the user's understanding of the unique role of the medical examiner in contrast to the role of treatment providers.
 The exam is closed book and administered on a computer.
 Candidates will be notified of their exam score upon completion and must achieve a 71% to pass.
 The DOT will email providers their final certificate once they have received the passing score from the testing company, which can take up to 3 weeks.
-Providers who do not pass the exam must wait 30 days before they can schedule their next NRCME exam.

 Medical providers who do not pass their NRCME national exam no longer have to wait 30 days to reschedule.
 This applies to both initial certification and 10-year recertification.
 As soon as the FMCSA receives the failing notice from the testing company, they will update the provider's FMCSA account, a process that may take up to 7 days.
 Once the update is complete, the provider can promptly reschedule their next exam.
 For more information, please contact the FMCSA directly at FMCTECHSUP@dot.gov or by phone at (617) 494-3003.